binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 Developing simple scripts or process flow charts for employees to check when receiving calls can be helpful.
 For example requesting the callers employee ID and name and not answering any further questions until it's acquired.
 Some queries like password or other sensitive data requests should also never be complied with.
 Any queries outside of what the employee is allowed to answer should be referred to the supervisor.
 Just having these sorts of process flows documented provides assurity and confidence to the employees taking the calls.

 Creating policy that ensures call receivers request and obtain the callers name, organisation, title and phone number to call them back will often scare off an attacker.
 Well prepared attackers will have a call back phone number, so the call receiver will need to be prepared to verify that the supplied number is in fact belonging to the claimed organisation.
 Michael Bazzell has an excellent collection of tools to assist with validating phone numbers under the "Telephone Numbers" heading at his website [inteltechniques.com](https://inteltechniques.com/links.html).
-Michael also has a simple [tool](https://inteltechniques.com/intel/menu.html) which leverage's a collection of phone number search API's.
+Michael also has a simple [tool](https://inteltechniques.com/intel/menu.html) again under "Telephone Number", but on the left, which leverage's a collection of phone number search API's.

 ### Spoofing Caller Id {#people-countermeasures-spoofing-caller-id}